-Note that the diagram is not to scale.
-The size of the stateless session cookie increases when you customize AM to store additional attributes in users' sessions.
+Note that the examples are not to scale.
+The size of the client-based session cookie increases when you customize AM to store additional attributes in users' sessions.
 You are responsible for ensuring that the size of the cookie does not exceed the maximum cookie size allowed by your end users' browsers.